If you haven’t already, it’s probably time to start looking at an order management system for your ecommerce business.

 Before a customer places an order, they need to know whether the product is in stock.

 This means that your order management system has to integrate well with your inventory management.
 The customer needs to know the inventory availability.
-If the product is out of stock, then they also ideally want to know when the product will be back in stock in order to avoid disappointment.
+If the product is out of stock, then they also ideally want to know when the product will be back in stock to avoid disappointment.

 Without an OMS platform, tracking inventory levels can become very difficult very quickly.
 Some of the problems that can arise include overstocking and overselling, both of which can have a huge impact on your supply chain and profit margin, especially once your business starts to scale.

-A good OMS will update stock levels in real time, giving you confidence that your customers are getting an amazing service.
+A good OMS will update stock levels in real-time, giving you confidence that your customers are getting an amazing service.

-3. Order tracking
+3. Order accuracy

 When you start out selling online, a simple email with a tracking number is more than enough information for a customer.
 However, imagine having to send 20+ emails a day with tracking information.
-This could take 2 hours a day by itself!
+This could take two hours a day by itself!

 4. Manage returns

-A great OMS will give you many options for returns including:
+A great OMS will give you many options for returns, including:

-- Coupon or vouchers in exchange for returns
+• Coupons or vouchers in exchange for returns

-- Exchanges of like for like products
+• Exchanges of like-for-like products

-- Partial order returns
+• Partial order returns

-- Manage incoming stock and return it to the warehouse
+• Manage incoming stock and return it to the warehouse

-- Automatically printed return labels
+• Automatically printed return labels

-- Return tracking information.
+• Return tracking information

 5. Marketing and CRM integration